YouTube Theater Seating Sections

 Some concert configurations use a stage that faces slightly toward one side of the room or has screens at angles.
 Far side orchestra seats (the last sections on either wing) can end up with a 45-degree angle to the main performance.
 At a small venue like YouTube Theater this is less of an issue than at large arenas, but it is still worth checking the specific seat map before purchasing side orchestra sections.

-General Admission Floor: Arrive 45-60 Minutes After Doors
+General Admission Floor: Arrive 45-60 Minutes After Doors for 15 Rows Back

 For GA floor events at YouTube Theater, arriving 60 minutes after doors open typically lands you in the front 10-15 rows of the standing area.
 The venue is small enough that 15 rows back still feels close.
 People who want to be front row arrive right when doors open.
 People who want to be close enough without the rush arrive about an hour later.